Tyron912/the-artsy-lense/README.md

 ## Author

-Tyron Kanamugire
+Tyron Kanamugire.

 ## Project Description

-This is a portfolio written in css and html
+This is a portfolio written in css and html/

 ## setup

-Download the project .. then open artsy file using browser
+Download the project .. then open artsy file using browser.

 ## link